hyperknot/openfreemap/README.md

 - Add tilemaker, so we see the difference between planetiler and tilemaker and they can both validate their output based on this comparison.
 - Figure out how to use Let's Encrypt on multiple servers with Round Robin DNS.
-- Cloudflare worker for indexing the public buckets, instead of manually generating index.txt files.
+- Cloudflare worker for indexing the public buckets, instead of generating index.txt files.
 - Some of the POI icons are missing in the styles.

 Bigger tasks: